chrisdjst/upload-abstractor/README.md

 ## 📚 Extendable Architecture

-You can add custom storage drivers by implementing the `UploadAbstraction\Contracts\UploadDriverInterface` interface.
+You can add custom storage drivers by implementing the `UploadAbstraction\Contracts\UploaderDriverInterface` interface.
 This allows seamless integration with other providers (e.g. Google Cloud Storage, Azure Blob Storage).

 ## 📁 Project Structure